Welcome to October

-Welcome to September
+Welcome to our September NEWSLETTER

 There is usually a lull in Canberra over the winter break from parliament, but for those of us working towards gambling reform, this has been a very busy period.
 The Federal Parliament is now focusing on gambling reform, especially in the wake of the federal inquiry into online gambling and its impact on those experiencing gambling harm.
 Change is on the way.